yyhh-org/site/content/beat-lucene-in-600-lines-of-code.md

 It cheats.

 Well, any sufficiently advanced algorithm looks like cheating. *WAND* is no exception.
 Basically, it skips a large portion of document collection, and it skips them *safely*, meaning the results would be the same if one exhaustively does the full computation without skipping.
-It was able to *safely* skip documents by using two tricks.
+It is able to *safely* skip documents by using two tricks.

 The first trick is the most ingenious.
 I still do not know how my former colleagues at IBM Research came up with it.
 My hat's off to them.
 Let me steal a picture from a followup article [2] to illustrate this.